 Recovery

-The recovery time for wisdom teeth removal will vary and typically depends on the complexity of the procedure.
-You will likely have swelling and mild discomfort for approximately 3 days after and it’s essential that you avoid eating hard foods and carrying out any physical activity, as this may dislodge the clot in the surgical areas.
-You should also wait 24 hours until you start eating, after which you can have soft or liquid foods.
+You will likely have swelling and mild discomfort for approximately three days after, and it’s essential that you avoid eating hard foods and carrying out any physical activity, as this may dislodge the clot in the surgical areas.

-removal cost in Sydney?
+Removal Cost in Sydney?

-Your wisdom tooth extraction cost in Sydney will vary depending on the number of teeth you’re having removed, how complicated the procedure is and whether or not you have the surgery carried out under IV sedation.
+Your wisdom tooth extraction cost in Sydney will vary depending on the number of teeth you’re having removed, how complicated the procedure is, and whether or not you have the surgery carried out under IV sedation.
 However, the starting cost of wisdom teeth removal at The Dentist at 70 Pitt St is as follows:

-• Removal of tooth – $300 – $700 per tooth.
+• Wisdom Tooth Removal Sydney – $300 – $700 per tooth.

-• IV Sedation – $750 per hour and $250 per 30 minutes afterwards
+• IV Sedation – $750 per hour and $250 per 30 minutes afterward.

 wisdom teeth removal near me sydney The Dentist At 70 Pitt Street